aspose-html-cloud/aspose-html-cloud-dotnet/docs/HtmlApi.md

 > HtmlApi (instance)

 Initializes class instance with existing ApiBase-inherited class instance (explicit type cast may be needed).
-It can be usable to share authorization status between two or more API facade classes.
+It can be useful to share authorization status between two or more API facade classes.

 ####Example